harshitb206/harshitb206/README.md

 <p align="center">
   A passionate student developer on a mission to automate the world! 🤖<br>
-  I'm all about turning big ideas into smart, efficient solutions using AI, RPA, and Computer Vision.
+  I'm all about turning big ideas into smart, efficient solutions using AI, ML and Computer Vision.
 </p>

 <div align="center">